Miche-Mario/cryptoapp/instructions.md

 Buy: Shows the cryptocurrency purchase form
 Withdraw: Presents the withdrawal form

-Admin Dashboard Structure
-Navbar

-Admin profile picture
-Dropdown menu to logout

-Sidebar

-UserList
-Transaction Status

-Main Content
-Changes based on the selected sidebar item:

-UserList: Displays the list of all users and their details Transaction Status: Shows all transactions and status management options

 Implementation Guidelines for Layout Structure

 Use Next.js Layout Pattern